Which States Currently Allow Soil Transformation?

 As a green and appealing alternative to traditional funeral practices, interest in soil transformation is growing quickly.

 As awareness has grown, so has support.
-Eight states have legalized the process and bills are currently in progress in several other states.
+Fourteen states have legalized the process and bills are currently in progress in several other states.

-Bills to legalize soil transformation are currently in progress in Illinois and Massachusetts.
-View our tracker for full details of the legislation in each state.
+View our tracker for full details of the legislation in each state and where soil transformation services are available.

 In the US, your body can be legally composted after death but only if the process takes place in a state that has passed legislation allowing it.